 Hike to Las Grietas

 Take a water taxi to the other side of Academy Bay and take the walking path to the Punta Estrada area.
 You will find a secluded white sand beach.
 If you continue on the hike you will take yourself to Las Grietas, a volcanic formation were the seas pass through.
 This is an example of the islands born of beginnings, where the lava met the sea.

 These large twin sunken craters in the highlands, referred to as Los Gemelos, are in the highlands of Santa Cruz.
 Weather permitting, visitors can choose to hike through the Scalesia forest, an endemic species of cloud forest trees, where you will also see a great variety of birds.
-Bird watchers who would like to spend more time here can arrange a special tour to this interesting habitat.
+Bird watchers who would like to spend more time here can arrange a special tour of this interesting habitat.

 Mountain Biking on the Galapagos Islands is a dream for any avid biker.
 One of the top destinations in the world for adventure travel, the Galapagos islands offers up spectacular wildlife viewing, awesome scenery, and intriguing historical past that will satisfy any type of explorer.

 The bike routes in the highlands are quite varied and so are their difficulty levels and landscapes.

 Las Ninfas Laguna

 If you want to experience a quiet peaceful nature walk right in Puerto Ayora Las Ninfas Laguna is a perfect spot.
 The laguna is feed freshwater from the cliffs and saltwater from Academy Bay.
 You will find fish swimming in the laguna and several species of birds in the mangrove trees as you peacefully stroll around the boardwalk.